minorkakiljala/botanists-assistant-frontend/README.md

 ## On data-fetching and api calls

 This application provides two ways to store and fetch data persistently.
 First one is an adapter against local storage, the other with api calls to this [companion rest api](https://github.com/juliusrajala/plant-backend).

+## Improvements

+- Add some sort of authenticationt to make changes.
+- Make watering plants doable.
+- Make plants removable.
+- Track the number of times plants have been watered.
+- Draw a chart of watering times.

+- Use this base to build something completely different.